John Bosco: Priesthood and first apostolates

 After ordination, Bosco went to Turin, where Cafasso headed the Institute of Saint Francis of Assisi, which provided higher education for the diocesan priests.
 Turin then had a population of 117,000 inhabitants.
 The city reflected the effects of industrialization and urbanization.
 Numerous poor families lived in the slums of the city and had come from the countryside in search of a better life.
-During his studies, Bosco accompanied Cafasso in visiting the prisons and became concerned regarding the recidivism of the young offenders.
+During his studies, Bosco accompanied Cafasso in visiting the prisons and became concerned regarding the recidivism of young offenders.
 He began to work with orphaned and abandoned boys, teaching them catechism and helping them find work.
-Upon completion of his studies, Cafasso secured for Bosco an appointment as almoner of the Rifugio ("Refuge"), a girls' boarding school founded in Turin by the Marchioness Giulia di Barolo, so that he could remain in Turin.
+Upon completion of his studies, Cafasso secured for Bosco an appointment as almoner of the Rifugio (Refuge), a girls' boarding school founded in Turin by the Marchioness Giulia di Barolo, so that he could remain in Turin.
 His other ministries included visiting prisoners, teaching catechism, and helping out at many country parishes.

 Because of population growth and migration to the city, Bosco found the traditional methods of parish ministry to be inefficient.
 He decided that it was necessary to try another form of apostolate, and he began to meet the boys where they worked and gathered in shops and marketplaces.
 They were pavers, stonecutters, masons, and plasterers who had come from far away, as he recalled in his brief Memoires.

 The Oratorio was not simply a charitable institution, and its activities were not limited to Sundays.
 For Don Bosco, it became his permanent occupation.
 He looked for jobs for the unemployed.
 Some of the boys did not have sleeping quarters and slept under bridges or in bleak public dormitories.
 Twice, he tried to provide lodgings in his house.
 The first time, they stole the blankets; the second, time, they emptied the hayloft.
 He did not give up, and in May 1847, he gave shelter to a young boy from Valencia in one of the three rooms he was renting in the slums of Valdocco, where he was living with his mother.
-He and "Mamma Margherita" began taking in orphans.
+He and his mother began taking in orphans.
 The boys sheltered by Don Bosco numbered 36 in 1852, 115 in 1854, 470 in 1860, and 600 in 1861, reaching a maximum of 800 sometime later.

 Bosco and his oratory moved around town for several years; he was turned out of several places in succession.
 After only two months based in the church of St. Martin, the entire neighbourhood expressed its annoyance with the noise coming from the boys at play.
 A formal complaint was lodged against them with the municipality.
 Rumours also circulated that the meetings conducted by the priest with his boys were dangerous; their recreation could be turned into a revolution against the government.
 The group was evicted.